Map the Myth

 To Map a World, Begin with Its Myths

-Mythic cartography is the sacred art of mapping meaning.
+Mythic cartography is the process of mapping meaning.

 Beneath every imagined world lies a hidden geometry of belief: